 April 20: The E-6 lunar lander failed to reach orbit.

 June 19: A Government decree, officially rescheduled the first launch of the N1 rocket to 1966.

 July 27: Military Industrial Commission, VPK, considers a five-year plan for space exploration.
 (84)

 October 12: The first three-member crew orbits Earth onboard the Voskhod spacecraft.

 Jan.
 30-Feb.
 2: The Ranger-6 probe hits the lunar surface, but fails to transmit photos.

 April 8-12: A Titan-2 rocket launches the first unmanned Gemini-1 spacecraft.

 May 13: A Little Joe-2 rocket launches the mockup of the Apollo spacecraft and its escape system LES from White Sands, NM.

 May 28: A Saturn-1 rocket flies a test mission.

-July 28-31: The Ranger-7 probe hits the Moon, relaying high-resolution pictures of the lunar surface before the impact.
+July 28: Ranger-7 relays high-resolution pictures of the lunar surface before impacting the Moon.

 Dec.
-8: The Little Joe-2 rocket launches the mockup of the Apollo spacecraft and its escape system LES from White Sands, NM.
+8: Little Joe-2 rocket launches a mockup of the Apollo spacecraft and its escape system, LES, from White Sands, NM.